Omnieboer/Shuffle/README.md

 2 3 3 5 6 4 4 9 6 11 10 9 14 5 5 12 18 12 10 7 12 23 21 8 26 20 9 29 30 6 6 33 22 35 9 20 30 39 27 41 8 28 11 12 10 36 24 15 50 51 12 53 18 36 14 44 12 24 55 20 50 7 7 65 18 36 34 69 46 60 14 42 74 15 24 20 26 52 33 81 20 83 78 9 86 60 29 89 90 60 18 40 18 95 48 12 98 99
 ```

+The min and max of shuffles in 3-2000 cards is:
+- Cards: 3 - Shuffles: 2
+- Cards: 1995 - Shuffles: 1994
+The min and max of the shuffles seems pretty close to the min and max of the range.

 It's insane to me that 98 cards takes 12 shuffles and 99 cards take 98 shuffles.
 Some examples of weird results:
 - Cards: 4973 - Shuffles: 24